 ”Encyclopedia of Psychological Complexes” is abundant in sorting of variety of existing complexes.
-Like any systematization exercise, typology of modern complexes, indeed, poses a challenge for modern science as long as an increasing number of emerging complexes does not cease to appear, which puts it into unequal interdependence due to various concurrent social factors and, therefore, makes it ultrasensitive to new interpersonal transformations of the XXI st century.
-Here is just a brief reference for some of the most recurring complexes, which happen in every one out of five clinical cases and, which deserve the most scrupulous attention of a specialist.
+Like any systematization exercise, typology of modern complexes, indeed, poses a challenge for modern science as long as an increasing number of emerging complexes does not cease to appear.
+Here is just a brief reference for some of the most recurring complexes.

 Complex of Oedipus\Elektra

 A famous mental dilemma of a child that has to choose between his father and his masculine desire for his mother has grown into psychological disturbance known as a Complex of Oedipus (for boys) or Complex of Elektra (for girls).
 It`s been believed that the heroes from the Greek mythology Oedipus and Elektra fell in love with their parents and in order to fully possess them they had to kill another parent, the father in a case of Oedipus and a mother in a case of Elektra.
 However, having committed the murder, none of them felt satisfied as they were not in position to have intimate rapports with the loved ones neither to marry them, which would be considered as incest, nevertheless, the myth hides these details.

 Since that time enormous love for one parent to exclusion of another is considered to be a sign of Oedipus\Elektra Complex.
 However, not all love of such kind shall be undoubtedly regarded as such.
 Notably the complex is manifested by: